Learn and Connect

-The Navigating the New Arctic Community Office (NNA-CO) is supporting all funded (and future) NNA awardees in their education, outreach and community engagement efforts.
-The office is facilitating a Broader Impacts Network (BIN) to bring NNA projects that work across the Arctic together.
-The BIN meetings every couple months and BIN meetings are focused on increasing the capacity for culturally appropriate education and outreach across the network and learning together.
-Here is a link to slides that summarize the BIN.
+The Navigating the New Arctic Community Office (NNA-CO) is supporting all funded (and future) NNA awardees in their education, outreach, and community engagement efforts.
+The Broader Impacts Network (BIN) is designed to bring NNA projects that work across the Arctic together to learn from and connect to each other, as well as increase the capacity for culturally appropriate education and outreach.
+The meetings take place virtually 3 times per year with additional in-person opportunities at the NNA Annual Community Meeting.
+Learn more about the goals and purpose of our network by visiting these slides.

 - The April 2022 BIN meeting focused on effective ways to use social media in broadening the reach of research and connecting with Arctic communities.
 View the meeting resources here.